 Mouth-blown and formed by hand, without the use of moulds.
-Due to the extensive work required to make each piece, these decanters are only produced in limited runs of 10, no more than two times per year.
-Each piece is hand engraved with its unique production number and accompanied by a Certificate of Origin (please email us to tell us how you would like the owner's name to appear on the certificate).
+Due to the extensive work required to make each piece, these decanters are produced in limited runs of 20, no more than two times per year.
+Each piece is engraved with its unique production number and accompanied by a Certificate of Origin (please email us to tell us how you would like the owner's name to appear on the certificate).
 Decanters are protected with wood-shavings and are delivered in a wooden wine-box.
 To personalise, please see engraving options here.

 Why 13° 60° 104°?
 The three possible angles at which the decanter can sit.